hbelmiro/sonataflow-inference-pipeline-demo/README.md

 ## Pipeline Overview

-The pipeline is defined as a [Serverless Workflow](https://serverlessworkflow.io/) specified in the `pipeline.sw.yaml` file located in `src/main/resources`.
+The pipeline is defined as a [Serverless Workflow](https://serverlessworkflow.io/) specified in [pipeline.sw.yaml](src/main/resources/pipeline.sw.yaml).

 It takes an image as input and produces a segmented image as output.
 The pipeline consists of four main states: